GalvarinoDev/DeckOps/README.md

 ---

 ## ⚠️ Before You Install
-Before running DeckOps, launch each game through Steam in every mode that includes a named client shown in the table above.
-This creates the Proton prefix and starts shader cache downloads.
+Before running DeckOps, launch each game through Steam in every mode that includes has a custom client shown in the table above.
+This creates the folders needed and starts shader cache downloads.
 Skipping this is the most common cause of install failures.

 Plutonium games require a free account at [plutonium.pw](https://plutonium.pw).